-Of course, there is a vast range between life on autopilot, and a life ruled by humanity and chance.
+Of course, there is a range between a life on autopilot and a life ruled by humanity and chance.
 MIT researchers are developing an approach for job recruiting that uses algorithms to allow for greater exploration and experimentation in the hiring of new candidates.
-The team’s algorithm assigns an 'exploration bonus' to identify candidates whose unique qualities the firm knows the least about, given their existing data.
+Given their existing data, the team's algorithm assigns an 'exploration bonus' to identify candidates whose unique qualities the firm knows the least about.
 These candidates might be rare based on their education, work history, or demographics, but they all share one thing in common: because the firm knows so little about them, it stands to learn the most from giving them a chance.

 We use dualities to inspire tangible future scenarios that get designers and businesses thinking, feeling, and beginning to devise and test strategies for the future.

 An industry increasingly captivating us all as we spend more time-consuming content at home.
-What will entertainment look like in a future where everything is determined by individual data and personalized predictions?
+What will entertainment look like in a future where individual data and personalised predictions determine everything?
 What will it look like in a future determined by chance?

 Take a look at the possible future scenarios below.
 What implications could they have for the entertainment industry?
-What responsibilities and opportunities could arise for your own organization?
+What responsibilities and opportunities could arise for your own organisation?

-Stay tuned!
-Our final article in the Dualities series is about Distribution & Centralization.
-How we are seeing this duality play out today?
-How it could shape a particular industry in the future?
-And what questions should you be asking about your organization moving forward?
+Stay tuned.
+Our final article in the Dualities series is about Distribution & Centralisation.
+How are we seeing this duality play out today?
+How could it shape a particular industry in the future?
+And what questions should you be asking about your organisation moving forward?